zlintz/rabbot/docs/receiving.md

   },
   properties:{
     contentType: "application/json", // see serialization for how defaults are determined
-    contentEncoding: "utf8", // rabbot's default
+    contentEncoding: "utf8", // foo-foo-mq's default
     headers: {}, // any user provided headers
     correlationId: "", // the correlation id if provided
     replyTo: "", // the reply queue would go here
     messageId: "", // message id if provided
     type: "", // the type of the message published
-    appId: "" // not used by rabbot
+    appId: "" // not used by foo-foo-mq
   },
   content: { "type": "Buffer", "data": [ ... ] }, // raw buffer of message body
   body: , // this could be an object, string, etc - whatever was published